 Safe Drive Systems differs from the rest of the pack because it offers a rare integration between telematics, a collision prevention system, a real-time AI dash camera, ELD, and fleet management software.
 Through this integration, we empower fleet managers by enabling a holistic data-based approach to the fleet and its activities, using:

 - one dashboard

 Thanks to this unparalleled combination of hardware inside the vehicle (the collision prevention system), fleet management software, ELD, and real-time AI dash cam, we can help you tackle all of your data needs in one place.

 Our solutions provide you with the opportunity to maintain your fleet smoothly and effortlessly, while greatly extending its lifespan and cutting all unnecessary maintenance and operational costs.

 Step up Your Fleet Maintenance Game

-Are you ready to bring your fleet maintenance to a whole new level, get things done more efficiently, and go home early?
+Are you ready to bring your fleet maintenance (and fleet management) to a whole new level, get things done more efficiently, and go home early?
 You’ve come to the right place.
 Book a free consultation with one of our advisors to evaluate your current operations and see how we can boost them together.